gjinhung/AA_First_Project/backend/API-docs-AirBnB.md

 * Require proper authorization: Booking must belong to the current user or the Spot must belong to the current user
 * Request
-  * Method: DELETE
+  * Method: Delete
-  * URL: /bookings/:bookid
+  * URL: /bookings/:bookingid
   * Body: none

 * Successful Response